Vera Zvonareva vs. Katie Boulter: Prediction and Match Betting Odds | WTA Ningbo, China Women Singles 2023

 Vera Zvonareva vs. Katie Boulter Trends and Insights

-- Zvonareva has played 14 matches over the past 12 months (across all court types), and 20.6 games per match.
+- In her 14 matches over the past 12 months across all court surfaces, Zvonareva has played an average of 20.6 games.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.